giswqs/earthengine-apps/README.md

 # earthengine-apps

-Python scripts for deploying Earth Engine Apps to heroku, try it out: <https://geemap-demo.herokuapp.com/>
+**Heroku has stopped offering free product plans since November 2022.
+This repository is no longer maintained.
+I recommend deploying Earth Engine Apps to Hugging Face.
+Check out this new repo: <https://github.com/opengeos/voila-geospatial>**

 ## How to deploy your own Earth Engine Apps?